Steve Hunter: Early life

 Steve Hunter was born and raised in Decatur, Illinois.
 He was first introduced to music when, as a young child, he would listen to country and western music on a Zenith console radio and his father would play the guitar.
 He watched the Lawrence Welk show on TV at his grandparents' home where he saw Neil LeVang and Buddy Merrill.
 His grandparents had a Harmonium; his father would pump the organ while Steve sat on his lap and worked out melodies on the keyboard.
 When he was eight years old, he began taking guitar lessons on a Lap steel guitar.
 He saw and heard Jerry Byrd play lap steel and learned what could be done on the instrument.
 Inspired by the music of Chet Atkins, The Ventures and Duane Eddy, Steve eventually switched to standard guitar.

 Hunter continued playing guitar throughout high school as a member of a group called the Weejuns, which took their name from G.H.
 Bass & Co.'s perennially-popular penny loafers.
 He subsequently joined the Light Brigade, a rock and soul group that played in the Decatur area.

 In 1967, during the Vietnam War, Hunter was drafted into the U.S. Army.
 There he trained as an x-ray technician, ultimately serving at an air evacuation hospital in Okinawa, Japan where Vietnam combat casualties were being treated.
 He considered becoming a doctor but he enjoyed music so much he knew he would follow a career in music.

 Upon completion of his service in the Army, he returned to Decatur where he built a reputation as an outstanding guitar player.

 One day he got a telephone call from his Decatur friend, John "Polar Bear" Sauter, that changed his life.

 Career

-Hunter has had an illustrious 40-year career as a session musician, band member and as a solo performer.
+Hunter has had a 50-year career as a session musician, band member and as a solo performer.